Hemmy123/game-engine/README.md

 # Graphics/Game Engine

 ### TL;DR
-A game engine I was working on during the summer which is now being repurposed as a palce to build my own graphics framework for the "Advanced Graphics for Games" Module at Newcastle University
+A game engine I was working on during the summer which is now being repurposed as a place to build my own graphics framework for the "Advanced Graphics for Games" Module at Newcastle University.
+Because of this, many of the other subsystem are incomplete.

+### Introduction

 This repo is what I managed to accomplish in the free time I had during summer. **Many** parts of engine are unfinished.

 This was mainly a learning experience and not an actual attempt to create a polished game engine.
 Because of this, parts of the engine are hard coded in and are definitely not best practice!
-For example, the scene that is loaded in is hard coded in the Graphics Node.
+For example, levels that are loaded in are still hard coded in the game and not data driven.
-This is great for quickly testing features and fancy graphics stuff, but not actual games!

 ### Where I'm at now
 - So far the engine can render 3D objects onto the screen using .obj files.